 Portugal are waiting to discover whether Fernando Santos will take his place on the bench for the Euro 2016 qualifying clash with Denmark.

-And Santos may also be in the fray against Denmark, with the Court of Arbitration for Sport deciding on Monday whether to grant him an appeal hearing - which would temporarily lift his reprimand.
+And Santos may also be in the fray against Denmark as the Court of Arbitration for Sport will decide on Monday whether to grant him an appeal hearing that would temporarily lift his reprimand.

 "To say it is probable means that it is still a little bit unlikely.
 So there is a probability, not much, but it is a probability," he said.

 "Independently, whether I'm on the bench or not, my contribution will be the same."

 Santos can still pick his team and attend training - and he will be hoping for an improvement on the performance against France.